atsoc1993/AF-Wallet-Watcher/README.md

         return LogicSigAccount(program)
 ```

 Once the pool address is determined, we extract the address from the LogicSigAccount object, and fetch the local states of the pool address against the Tinyman router.
-The local states needed for price calculationare `asset_1_reserves` and `asset_2_reserves`.
+The only local states needed for price calculation are `asset_1_reserves` and `asset_2_reserves`.

 We simply take the quotient of `asset_1_reserves` over `asset_2_reserves`: